dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 # Shell Scripting

-`Shell scripting` is a program to run on UNIX shell, and `Bash` (Bourne Again SHell) is a Unix shell and interactive command line command language and interpreter, which is the default shell on Linux and Mac OS.
+`Shell scripting` is a program to run on UNIX shell, and `Bash` (Bourne Again SHell) is a Unix shell and interactive command line language and interpreter.
+It refers to the whole shell, and it is the default shell on Linux and Mac OS.

 * The terminal can be used on Linux and Mac, the git bash on Windows